Ballot: History

+The "Australian ballot" was a piece of paper which had the names of all the candidates and all the parties in the district printed on it.
+It allowed secret voting.

 Types of voting systems

 Depending on the type of voting system used in the election, different ballots may be used.
 Ranked ballots allow voters to rank candidates in order of preference, while ballots for first-past-the-post systems only allow voters to select one candidate for each position.
 In party-list systems, lists may be open or closed.

 Ballot from the 2021 German federal election, using mixed-member proportional representation.
 Voters choose a candidate (left, in black) and a party (right, in blue).

 Ballot from the 2017 legislative election in Austria, using party list proportional representation.
 Voters choose one party, after which they may choose a preferred candidate within that party, in the lower section.

 Ballot from a 2021 local election in the United Kingdom, using first-past-the-post.
 Voters choose one candidate.